owainlewis/http-dispatch/README.md

 # HTTP Dispatch

+> This is the HTTP library I wish I had when first learning Haskell

 A high level Haskell HTTP client with a friendly and consistent API.

 This library builds upon the http-client library, providing an (IMO) easier and more intuative API